 - An opponent that is likely to call you

 Implied odds are a great tool to have at your disposal.
-They are primarily used for cash games but have merit in slow paced, deep stacked tournaments too.
+Its primarily used for cash games but have merit in slow paced, deep stacked tournaments too.
 I think there are many players that make money from poker without using this concept – but it is one that will enhance your game and give you a better appreciation of accurate bet sizing, value betting and poker maths in general.